phelipetls/blog/content/posts/migrating-from-cra-to-vite/index.md

 # Conclusion

 This seems to be working fine so far, development environment is much faster to boot, though I haven't checked how great hot reloading is.

-But I'm amazed by that first experience and how straightforward it was, and happy about where JavaScript tooling is heading towards, a fast and no configuration setup.
+But I'm amazed by that first experience and how straightforward it was.

 Finally, I uninstalled my CRA-related dev dependencies: